roeb/graphql-mesh-apollo-sample/README.md

 3. `yarn start`

-The Apollo Server is available on port 3500 and the GraphQL Mesh on port 4000.
+The Apollo Server is available on port 3500, the GraphQL Mesh on port 4000 and the react app on port 5000.

 > ⚠️ Yoga GraphiQL doesn't work with subscription.
 It throws **Must provide query string**.
 Any other graphql client like Banana Cake Pop oder Apollo Studio works fine.